 Much of the course will make use of chapters from the unfinished second edition of ETM.
-These will be provided to students as PDF files.
-You may therefore feel that it is not worth buying the book.
+These will be provided as a PDF file.

 The instructor will also provide additional written material.
 Some of it is based on parts of the older and somewhat more advanced book, Estimation and Inference in Econometrics, also by Russell Davidson and James G. MacKinnon.
-Visit the web site for EIE to obtain copies of pages in the book that have been corrected, and a Supplement.
-There is no need to buy this book.
+Visit the web site for EIE.
+This book is also freely available for download as a PDF.

 Part of the course requirements consists of a set of assignments, which will typically have both theoretical and empirical components.
 The empirical parts will often involve the analysis of data sets using econometrics software.
 The assignments may be found here.